 The Safe Drinking Water Act allows each state to set aside up to thirty 31% of its federal capitalization grant to support various drinking water programs including administration, technical assistance, state program management and special activities.
-Arkansas SSAF plans to use 31% of the set-asides from the SFY 2019 grant for set-aside activities.
-A portion of the state program management set-aside (\$400,000) and all of the small system technical assistance set-aside (\$331,100) will be reserved for future use.
+Arkansas SSAF plans to use 26% of the SFY 2020 grant for set-aside activities.
+A portion of the state program management set-aside (\$469,980) and all of the small system technical assistance set-aside (\$331,320) will be reserved for future use.
 Spending has been structured to modernize the program through data collection contracts, software updates, state laboratory equipment maintenance, etc. This modernization process will improve the efficiency of the overall program and assist in the reduction of our un-liquidated obligations.
-Arkansas SSAF has and will continue to request set-asides for non-routine investigative monitoring, such as the

-UCMR, LT2ESWTR source monitoring, and source water monitoring, for ADH laboratory equipment replacement, as needed, and for updating our Source Water Assessment and Protection Plan.
+Arkansas SSAF has and will continue to request set-asides for non-routine investigative monitoring, such as the UCMR, LT2ESWTR source monitoring, and source water monitoring, for ADH laboratory equipment replacement, as needed, and for updating our Source Water Assessment and Protection Plan.
 To maximize public health protection potential and minimize un-liquidated obligations older set-aside funding will be transferred back to the DWSRF loan account as it is determined not to be needed by the SSAF.